-Building 316 houses the College's Administration, and Services staff.
-Faculty, Support Building 318 contains the nursing, surgical technology and radiologic technology clinical skills laboratories, a large classroom, and a fitness room.
+Building 316 houses the College's Administration, Faculty, and Support Services staff.
+Building 318 contains the nursing, surgical technology and radiologic technology clinical skills laboratories, a large classroom, and a fitness room.
 Building 320 contains numerous spacious classrooms, a computer lab, a nurse aide classroom and laboratory, the Recovery Room student lounge, meeting rooms, and the anatomy skills laboratory.
 Building 310 contains the Ruby Pope Drumm Health Sciences Library and Alumni Room, multiple computer labs, and the Treehouse Café student lounge.
-Building 314 contains a skills laboratory for the Physical Therapist Assistant Program, a classroom, and a conference room.
+Building 314 contains a skills laboratory for the Physical Therapist Assistant Program, a classroom, a multipurpose laboratory, and a conference room.
 Campus parking and buildings are handicap accessible.